 Head Photo Credit: Melissa Thome Photography

-Author: Deb Preachuk is the founder/owner of Pain Free Posture MN.
-A CF-L1 Trainer, Certified Foundation Training & STOTT Pilates Instructor, Corrective Exercise & Posture Alignment Specialist, Deb has over 25 years experience in the health and wellness field.
+Author: Deb Preachuk is a Certified Foundation Training & STOTT Pilates Instructor, Corrective Exercise & Posture Alignment Specialist, and the founder/owner of Pain Free Posture MN.

-You can follow her on Facebook, Twitter, and LinkedIn, or subscribe to her YouTube, Pinterest or Instagram pages.
+You can follow Deb on Facebook, Twitter, and LinkedIn, or subscribe to her YouTube, Pinterest or Instagram pages.